Richard Pervo: Career

 Pervo taught at Seabury-Western Theological Seminary (1975–1999) and as professor of Classical and Near Eastern Studies at the University of Minnesota (1999–2001).
-He served as an Episcopalian priest until 2003.
+He served as an Episcopal priest until 2003.

+He was best known for his works on the New Testament book of Acts of the Apostles.

 A Festschrift in recognition of his scholarship was published posthumously by Mohr Siebeck in late 2017.

+Reception

+Richard Pervo’s work was influential in bringing comparisons between Acts and ancient novels to mainstream scholarly discussions.
+Nonetheless, most scholars maintain that Acts is a historiography, with Sean Adams noting Pervo’s lack of engagement with the preface of Acts and key differences with fictional novels.